surifirstpin/biplus_documentation/docs/Visualization.md

 - **Grouped Tooltips** points all the measure values of the column field.

+- **Show legend** displays the measures values of the chart.
+- **Position** Align the legend at top,bottom,left and right side of the chart.

 **02. X-Axis :**

 - **Axis type** type of axis used in the charts, for instance Indexed is used to refer the numeric values starting from zero, category refer to the field values of the column and timeframe refer to the time-format of the data.